-Published in the popular Adobe PDF format, the downloads listed below are compatible with both Windows and Mac computers, and some hand-held devices.
-Those featured here are available FREE, courtesy of thier authors or publishers.
-Printed copies of most items are also available online.
+Published in the popular PDF format1, the downloads listed below are compatible with both Windows and Mac computers, and most hand-held devices.
+Those featured here are made freely available for historic and genealogical research purposes.2 Printed copies of some items are also available online.
 (Printed copies of government publications are made available online at cost by BoysMindBooks.Com.)

 Privately Published Books

-- • Pioneer Tales and Other Stories of South Manitou Island William E. and Myron H. Vent A hundred-year collection of island-life literary sketchs encompassing the mid-1800's to the present century.
+- • Pioneer Tales and Other Stories of South Manitou Island William E. and Myron H. Vent A hundred-year collection of island-life literary sketches encompassing the mid-1800's to the present century.

 - • The Manitou Passage Story Gene L Warner — Learn about the natural and human history of the Manitou Passage, from glacier to National Park!
 A light, indefinitive, sometimes romantic, account written in the conversation style of Alister Cook's America series.